alexdisdier/the-everything-store/README.md

 # Synopsis

-This is a RESTFUL APi for an online store.
+This is an APi for an online store.

 ### Guidelines  🚧